Skip to Content

 10. Little warty’s (Gasteria)

 It’s a funny name for a cute little succulent.
 Little Wartys are easy to care for, look cute, and do well in small and shallow pots.
 It has thick, stiff, dark green leaves with white spots that sometimes look like warts.
-It does well in low lights and it’s so low maintenance, nearly anyone can care for it.
+It does well in low lights and it’s so low maintenance, that nearly anyone can care for it.

 11. Pebble plants (Lithops)